rcl-cloud-apps/cloud101/3-plan.md

 A **Plan** is used to host one or more web applications.

+## Prerequisites

+- Before you proceed with this lesson, you should have already created a [Resource Group](https://rcl-cloud-apps.github.io/cloud101/2-resource-groups.html)

 ## SKU/Tiers

 The **SKU / Tier** of a **Plan** will determine the compute power and storage capacity of the Plan.
 The higher the tier, the more compute and storage is allocated to the Plan.
 Currently, there are three SKU/Tiers available :